accessibility-luxembourg/accessibilite.public.lu/content/en/news/2023-04-28-des-pdf-majoritairement-inaccessibles.md

 }
 </style>
 <script src="../../../../content/fr/news/2023-04-28-des-pdf-majoritairement-inaccessibles.js"></script>
-<h2>Most PDFs on the most visited public sites are inaccessible</h2>
+<h2>PDFs often inaccessible on most visited websites</h2>
-<h3>The accessibility of these documents, which are sometimes present on a massive scale on Luxembourg's most visited public portals in 2023, is nevertheless tending to improve</h3>
+<h3>However, the accessibility of these documents, which are often available in large quantities on Luxembourg's most visited public portals in 2023, is steadily improving</h3>
 <hr>
 <div class="intro">
-    <p>The presence on public sites of a large number of inaccessible PDF files is a key problem for people with disabilities.
-Indeed, certain accessibility problems can completely block access to information or the implementation of administrative procedures in the case of forms.
+    <p>The prevalence of inaccessible PDF files on public websites is a significant problem for people with disabilities.
+These accessibility issues can completely prevent access to vital information and hinder the completion of administrative procedures, particularly when forms are concerned.
 In this article, we look at the accessibility of PDF files on the 17 most frequently visited public websites in Luxembourg.</p>
 </div>
 <figure role="group" aria-label="Photo: Getty Images / istockphoto.com / nyvltart" class="pic">
     <img src="../../../../content/fr/news/img/rotary-press.jpg" alt="Photo of a publication being printed on a rotary press">